 We capture and cultivate these microorganisms in a pot of flour and water and with regular nourishment, warmth and water they increase in numbers.
 It is called a starter and learning to replenish and maintain these microbial communities and encourage the microorganisms to reproduce means we can inoculate flour and water and use the fermentation process to make bread.
 One of the best bakers I know, Richard Hart, once told me that he thinks of a pot of starter as a microbial farm.

-For most people, the kinds of wild yeast and lactic acid bacteria are a mystery.
+For most people, the science of sourdough and kinds of wild yeast and lactic acid bacteria are a mystery.
 They just know that they flourish when maintained, and they make great bread, but different kinds of lactic acid bacteria produce different acids and the balance of these is one of the contributing factors that affect the final flavour, textures and nutritional profile of each sourdough loaf.
 Some bacteria produce more acetic acid, others more lactic acid.

 Flavour and texture also depend on the kind of flour, the dough temperature, and length of fermentation you use to make your bread.